gabrielchapov/netflix-redesign/README.md

 ### NextJs + Tailwind Css + Typescript
-A fully functional Netflix clone, with User authentication and local storage
+A fully functional Netflix redesign, with User authentication and local storage